 Ms. Tucker served as lead counsel representing patients and physicians in two landmark federal cases decided by the United States Supreme Court, Washington v.
 Glucksberg and Vacco v.
 Quill, asserting that mentally competent terminally ill patients have a constitutional right to choose aid in dying.
 These cases are widely acknowledged to have prompted nationwide effort and much-needed attention to improving care of the dying, and to have established a federal constitutional right to aggressive pain management.

 Ms. Tucker also handles state constitutional litigation asserting claims of a similar nature, including Baxter v.
 Montana which established the right to choose aid in dying as a matter of state law.
-She currently is handling similar cases in New York and California.
+She currently is handling a similar case in New York.

 Ms. Tucker played a key role in successfully defending the Oregon Death with Dignity Act from attack by the United States Department of Justice in Oregon v.
 Gonzales, representing the patient plaintiff intervenors through proceedings before the Federal District Court, the Ninth Circuit Court of Appeals and the Supreme Court of the United States.

 Also experienced and skillful in legislative advocacy, Ms. Tucker was involved in the development of, and successful campaigns to pass, the Washington Death with Dignity Act (2008) and Vermont’s Patient Choice at the End of Life Act (2013).